Airinchan818/LittleLearn/README.md

 # 🌱 LittleLearn – Touch the Big World with Little Steps

-update Version (0.1.4):
+update Version (0.1.5):

-    - gradient shape bug fixed LayerNormalization
-    - gradient shape bug fixed BatchNormalization
-    - return None bug fixed MeanSquared Error
-    - optimized Dense Layers
-    - gradient vanishing fixed Embedding Layers
-    - detail error bug fixed Sequential
+    - get_weight Sequential bug fixed
-    - Linear Models suport all optimizers
-    - Linear Models back end on Gradient Reflector
-    - backward backend Gru bug fixed
+    - get_weight Multihead Attention bug fixed
-    - output none at callable Linear Models bug fixed
+    - get_weight Attention bug fixed
+    - new features random data, ones and zeros

 LittleLearn is an experimental and original machine learning framework built from scratch — inspired by the simplicity of Keras and the flexibility of PyTorch, yet designed with its own architecture, philosophy, and gradient engine.